Bloody Sunday (1887): Demonstration of 13 November 1887

 Some 30,000 people, "mostly respectable spectators", encircled Trafalgar Square as at least 10,000 protesters marched in from several different directions, led by (among others) Elizabeth Reynolds, John Burns, William Morris, Annie Besant and Robert Cunninghame-Graham, who were primarily leaders of the Social Democratic Federation.
 Also marching were the Fabian playwright George Bernard Shaw, Eleanor Marx, and Charlotte Wilson.

 There were approximately 14,000 police officers for 5.5 million Londoners.

 Two thousand police and 400 troops were deployed to halt the demonstration.
 Burns and Cunninghame-Graham were arrested and imprisoned for six weeks.
 Annie Besant, who was a Marxist, Fabian and secularist, spoke at the rally and offered herself for arrest, but the police declined to do so.
 Of the 400 arrested, 50 were detained in custody.

 At some point James Compton Merryweather, head of the firm Merryweather & Sons, and a Conservative supporter, offered to use a 400-gallons-per-minute steam fire engine as a water cannon of the day to clear the rioters from Trafalgar Square.
 However the Commissioner of the Metropolitan Police, Sir Charles Warren, declined.

 In the fighting, many protestors were injured by police truncheons and under the hooves of police horses.
 Police Commissioner Warren had obtained from the army 400 soldiers; the infantry were marched into position with fixed bayonets but were not ordered to engage, and the cavalry were not ordered to draw swords.
 An Australian newspaper, of conservative political orientation, reported that the wounds received by the protestors were less severe than those of the constables.

 Aftermath

 The following Sunday, 20 November, saw another demonstration and more casualties.
 According to a report in the partisan Socialist Review, among them was a young clerk named Alfred Linnell, who was run down by a police horse, dying in hospital a fortnight later from complications of a shattered thigh.

 The funeral of Linnell on 18 December provided another focus for the unemployed and Irish movements.
 William Morris, leader of the Socialist League, gave the main speech and "advocated a holy war to prevent London from being turned into a huge prison".
 A smaller but similar event marked the burial of another of those killed, W. B. Curner, which took place in January.
 The release of those imprisoned was celebrated on 20 February 1888, with a large public meeting.
 Henry Hyndman, leader of the SDF, violently denounced the Liberal Party and the Radical MPs who were present.

+The events of Bloody Sunday were witnessed by William Morris and the story recounted in his Utopian novel News from Nowhere (1890) as the protagonist William Guest discusses a "muddled account" of the 1887 riots.